benfrussell/AutoCopilot/README.md

 // Like InstructionSequences, InstructionGroups can be given conditions

 var InstructionSet = new InstructionGroup() {
-	// Only move into the READY stage is the interface is online new InstructionGroup(Conditions.CopilotStage("NOT READY")) {
+	// Only move into the READY stage if the interface is online new InstructionGroup(Conditions.CopilotStage("NOT READY")) {
 			new Instruction(
 			Conditions.InterfaceStatus(true),